 On February 13, 2008, we entered into a five-year unsecured revolving credit facility (2008 Credit Agreement) in the aggregate principal amount of up to \$75 million, which includes an uncommitted unsecured incremental borrowing facility of up to an additional \$75 million.
 We can borrow up to \$75 million under the 2008 Credit Agreement with a sublimit of \$60 million within the 2008 Credit Agreement available for the issuance of letters of credit and bank guarantees.
 The principal on any borrowings made under the 2008 Credit Agreement is due on February 13, 2013.
-As of July 4, 2009, the outstanding balance borrowed under the 2008 Credit Agreement was \$15.0 million.
+As of October 3, 2009, the outstanding balance borrowed under the 2008 Credit Agreement was \$15.0 million.
 The amount we are able to borrow under the 2008 Credit Agreement is the total borrowing capacity less any outstanding borrowings, letters of credit and multi-currency borrowings issued under the 2008 Credit Agreement.
-As of July 4, 2009, we had \$53.2 million of borrowing capacity available under the committed portion of the 2008 Credit Agreement.
+As of October 3, 2009, we had \$52.1 million of borrowing capacity available under the committed portion of the 2008 Credit Agreement subject to limitations associated with the financial covenants in the 2008 Credit Agreement.